-We passed a total of 8 states: Missouri, Kansas, Colorado, Utah, Nevada, California, Oregon, and Washington in 8 days!
-Arches National Park, Canyonlands National Park, Death Valley Nation Park, Lake Tahoe, and Redwood National and State Parks are some of the highlights.
+In 8 days, we passed a total of 8 states: Missouri, Kansas, Colorado, Utah, Nevada, California, Oregon, and Washington, Lake Tahoe, and 3 National Parks: Arches, Canyonlands, Death Valley, and Redwood.
 Lots of driving, though!

-When in Kansas City, don’t forget to grab some Kansas BBQ at Q39 (We ordered some to-go to eat the previous night.
-If you have time, eat at the restaurant!)
+When in Kansas City, don’t forget to grab some Kansas BBQ at Q39.
+We ordered some food-to-go, and it was amazing.

-After helping the family packing up all of their belongings, we left Kansas in two cars and a total of 8 people.
+After helping the family pack up all of their belongings, we left Kansas in two cars with 8 people.
 There was not much to see besides rolling hills of green grass with cattle and wildflowers in Missouri and Kansas.
 We drove 6 hours straight to check-in at a hotel in Denver, Colorado.

 Dinner: Kobe An Japanese Restaurant (231 Milwaukee St, Denver, CO 80206).
 Dessert: Meet Fresh (1350 S Colorado Blvd Ste 121, Denver, CO 80222)